Romonaga/rpiLightSystem/README.md

 5. Now we will install mysql.
 I will do my best to explain how to get this running.
 While I will do my best to help you do this from the CLI, truth be told, setting up the server and loading the database is far easier if you use mysql workbench.

     * sudo apt install mariadb-server
-    * sudo apt mysql_secure_installation This will secure your SQL server, please respond to the questions presented.
+    * sudo mysql_secure_installation This will secure your SQL server, please respond to the questions presented.
 Please remember your password!
     * sudo apt install php-mysql

 At this point, we have completed the install of the requiered componants, now lets configure the system for use with rpiLightSystem.